 Material

-Another crucial consideration highlighted by our team is the choice of material for the bandsaw fence.
+Another crucial consideration I highlighted is the choice of material for the bandsaw fence.
 There are three common options: steel, plastic, and aluminum.
 The most preferable bandsaw fence is made of metal, such as steel or aluminum, as plastic tends to be less durable.

 Steel is tougher than aluminum but you will notice that these models can be quite heavy.
 Aluminum alloy band saw fences and resaw guides are much lighter in weight.